 - Select Export to CSV.

-- If asked, enter your Master Password, PIN code, or biometrics, and select Unlock.
+- If asked, enter your Master Password, biometrics like Face ID or Touch ID, or PIN code, and select Unlock.

 - If you have Dashlane through work and your plan admin has turned on Smart Space Management, a message appears asking you to move personal items from your Business Space to your Personal Space.
 Move any personal items to your Personal Space, and repeat the export process.
 You can also select Continue to export your personal items without moving any items.